-Glen has handled some of the most high profile legal malpractice cases in recent history, and is emerging as one of the nation’s foremost lawyers in the representation of plaintiffs in significant legal malpractice cases.
-To date, Glen has obtained over $150 million in settlements for plaintiffs in legal malpractice cases.
-He recently represented Frank McCourt, the former owner of the Los Angeles Dodgers, in a highly publicized blockbuster legal malpractice case against Bingham McCutchen LLP arising out of Bingham’s negligent preparation of Mr. McCourt’s postnuptial agreement, allowing his former wife to claim ownership of 50% of the Dodgers franchise.
-Glen also previously represented Charter Communications in its malpractice suit against Irell & Manella LLP arising out of the botched documentation of a $3 billion cable system acquisition.
+Glen is one of the nation's foremost lawyers in the representation of plaintiffs in significant legal malpractice cases.
+To date, he has obtained approximately $170 million in settlements for his legal malpractice clients.
+Glen represented Frank McCourt, the former owner of the Los Angeles Dodgers, in a highly publicized blockbuster legal malpractice case against Bingham McCutchen LLP arising out of Bingham's negligent preparation of Mr. McCourt's postnuptial agreement, which allowed his former wife to claim ownership of 50% of the Dodgers franchise.
+Glen also represented Charter Communications in its malpractice suit against Irell & Manella LLP arising out of the botched documentation of a $3 billion cable system acquisition.

 Glen has been with Bartlit Beck since 1997 and has been a partner since 1999.
 Before joining Bartlit Beck, Glen clerked for U.S. Supreme Court Justice Antonin Scalia and the Chief Judge of the U.S. Court of Appeals for the Ninth Circuit.
 Glen was also previously an associate at Sullivan & Cromwell from 1995-1996.

-Chambers USA has recognized Glen as a leading business litigator, describing him as a “skilled trial lawyer who has had some high-profile victories.”
+Chambers USA has recognized Glen as a leading business litigator, describing him as a "phenomenal trial attorney."
+(2014 ed)

 Glen is a member of the California and Colorado bars and has been admitted to practice in state and federal courts across the country, including the United States Supreme Court.

 Angelotti Chiropractic, Inc., et. al. v.
-Baker (U.S. Court, Central District of California)
+Baker (U.S. District Court, Central District of California)